 \autoref{lst:precision_tp} is an example of a true positive.
 This commit changes a ``=='' operator to a ``!='' operator and is correctly detected as a jMutRepair \repairspacecommit.
 On the other hand, \autoref{lst:precision_ex} presents an example of a false positive for Nopol.
 This commit changes the condition of an if statement which in theory is in the search space of Nopol.
 However, the Nopol manual analyst concluded that the new condition is too complex to be synthesized by Nopol, because Nopol does not support ternary expressions.

-\begin{framed} \textbf{Answer to RQ4: \rqfour} \\ Thanks to the careful design of the matching criteria, the precision of \toolname is $0.77$.
-It is never lower than $0.60$ for any of the considered repair tools.
-This high precision is important for program repair research: future researchers can rely on \toolname to create specifically tailored benchmarks of commits corresponding to a given repair system. \end{framed}
+\begin{mdframed} \textbf{Answer to RQ4: \rqfour} \\ Thanks to the careful design of the matching criteria, the precision of \toolname is $0.77$.
+It is never lower than $0.60$ for any of the considered repair approaches.
+This high precision is important for program repair research: future researchers can rely on \toolname to create specifically tailored benchmarks of commits corresponding to the search space of a given repair approach. \end{mdframed}